LummiGIS/MultiVolumes/README.md

 3. See MultiVolumesFOSS4G for a platform independent script (license level independent if copied to a Python window in QGIS or ArcGIS Pro).

-a.
-Tested on Windows 10.
-There are two files in this directory, one for creating the volumes at increasing graduations for a hill or mound and one             for creating volumes at decreasing graduations for pits or bathymetry.
+FOSS4G tools were tested on Windows 10.
+There are two files in this directory, one for creating the volume tables at increasing graduations for a hill or mound and one for creating volumes tables at decreasing graduations for pits or bathymetry.
 For these tools the areas and volumes at graduation x include the values of pixels with a value of x.

--MultiVolumesFOSS4G will output a single CSV with volumes and areas begining at the lowest elevation and for every graduation to the highest pixel in the surface model.
-For any graduation the values are inclusive and include the volumes at that elevation and above.

 1. Open the FOSS4G version in a text editor or a Python IDE.